-- 2. A conclusion providing a clear determination for each allegation as to whether the district is in compliance with the relevant law - 3.
-Corrective action(s) whenever the district finds merit in the complaint, including, when required by law, a remedy to all affected students and parents/guardians and, for a student fees complaint, a remedy that comports complies with Education Code 49013 and 5 CCR 4600
+- 1. The findings of fact based on the evidence gathered - 2.
+A conclusion providing a clear determination for each allegation as to whether the district is in compliance with the relevant law - 3.
+Corrective action(s) whenever the district finds merit in the complaint, including, when required by law, a remedy to all affected students and parents/guardians and, for a student fees complaint, a remedy that complies with Education Code 49013 and 5 CCR 4600 - 4.
+Notice of the complainant's right to appeal the district's investigation report to CDE, except when the district has used the UCP to address a complaint not specified in 5 CCR 4610 - 5.
+Procedures to be followed for initiating an appeal to CDE